simplex-chat/simplex-chat/simplex-messaging.md

 simplex messaging protocol.
 See [Appendix B](#appendix-b) for one of the possible practical approaches to passing out-of-band message.

-## Simplex connection - the main unit of SMP protocol
+## Simplex connection

-The simplex connection is used by:
+The simplex connection is the main unit of SMP protocol.
+It is used by:

 - the sender of the connection (who received out-of-band message) to send messages to the server using connection ID, signed by sender's key.